chrinide/pypmd/README.md

 For the last we are also working in a python/C version coupled to pyscf, pyaim `https://github.com/cuanto/pyaim`.

+Actual done work are stored by the moment in the dev branch

 All users interested in collaborations are well received